confluentinc/cp-docker-images/docs/operations/clustered-deployment.rst

      confluentinc/cp-kafka:3.0.0 \
      kafka-console-consumer --bootstrap-server localhost:29092 --topic bar --new-consumer --from-beginning --max-messages 42

-  You should see the following:
+  You should see the following (it might take some time for this command to return data.
+Kafka has to create the ``__consumers_offset`` topic behind the scenes when you consume data for the first time and this may take some time):

     .. sourcecode:: bash